 - Did the water recharge in pre-industrial times?

 - Was the water recharged during the ice age, i.e. under different climatic conditions?

 Which constituents can be used to date groundwater?

-Some groundwater dating agents, for example radiocarbon (14C) are produced naturally in the environment and are suitable for dating waters many thousands of years old.
+Some groundwater dating agents, for example radiocarbon (14C), are produced naturally in the environment and are suitable for dating waters that are many thousands of years old.
 Others, such as the chlorofluorocarbons (CFCs), are the result of artificial inputs to the environment and are best suited to dating young groundwaters.
-In some cases such anthropogenic compounds can also be used to trace groundwater flowpaths.
+In some cases, such anthropogenic compounds can also be used to trace groundwater flowpaths.